 - 5.1 As noted in section 4.0 above, there is sufficient waste management capacity in East London to meet requirements for C, D & E Waste and HIC over the plan period.
-In light of this the Plan: - 1.
-Does not allocate specific areas of land for the development of additional waste management facilities; - 2. does not expressly safeguard several existing waste management sites where such safeguarding protection would hinder the wider development aims of the Boroughs.
-For example, where existing waste facilities are situated on land that has been earmarked by the Boroughs for other forms of development in their adopted and emerging Local Plans; and, - 3. safeguards all other existing waste sites with in accordance with Policy JWP2. - 5.2 Safeguarded sites are listed in Appendix 2 with maps and further details included in Appendix 3.
+In light of this it is proposed that the Plan: - 1.
+Does not allocate specific areas of land for the development of additional waste management facilities (this means the status of the sites allocated for the development of waste management capacity in the current adopted East London Waste Plan (Schedule 2 Sites) would fall away); - 2. does not expressly safeguard several existing waste management sites where such safeguarding protection would hinder the wider development aims of the Boroughs.
+For example, where existing waste facilities are situated on land that has been earmarked by the Boroughs for other forms of development in their Local Plans; and, - 3. safeguard all other existing waste sites with planning permission. - 5.2 The sites proposed for safeguarding are listed in Appendix 1 with maps and further details included in Appendix 2.
 The safeguarding policy is included in section 6.0 below as Policy JWP2.
-JWP2 also sets out the circumstances when proposals for additional waste management capacity might be acceptable. - 5.3 Existing sites identified for redevelopment in Borough Plans for non waste uses (and so not safeguarded) are listed in Table 9 below.
-The loss of these sites was considered in a separate report42.
-The assessment of existing waste management capacity, outlined in Section 4.0 above, factored in the loss of these sites.
+JWP2 also sets out the circumstances when proposals for additional waste management capacity might be acceptable. - 5.3 A separate study35 has been prepared that assesses the sites proposed for release from safeguarding.
+In addition, the assessment of existing waste management capacity, outlined in Section 4.0 above, factored in the loss of these sites.
+These sites are listed in table 9 below.